“We are not makers of History. We are made by History.”

 A key part of our History curriculum is the study of important historical figures.
 We ensure we provide children with the opportunity to learn about a range of significant individuals throughout the Key Stages and look at how these individuals have contributed to the world we live in today.

 We encourage an inclusive environment with all of our curriculum and ensure all pupils, including those most vulnerable and those who are disadvantaged, have the opportunity to access the full and broad curriculum through carefully planned support and scaffolding as required.

-End points are taken from the National Curriculum Aims, Weaving Skills and Knowledge document and Target Tracker and are looked at every term, and with some objectives discussed and revisited every lesson.
+End points are taken from the History aims in the National Curriculum and are looked at every term, and with some objectives discussed and revisited every lesson.